ILoveEatRice/Vola/docfx_project/tutorial/event/event_aggregator.md

 `WeakEventHandler` has the advantage of use weak reference and will not prevent gadget collection from collection the object. `EventAggregator` also clean up lost references automatically.

-###Injection
+### Injection
 This is for people who use `IContainer` only.
 For more information, please refer to [container](../injection/container.md).

 First, you have to register the necessary types.
+If you uses default container, you can skip this step.
 ```csharp
 container.RegisterType<IEventAggregator, EventAggregator>()
         .RegisterType<IEventHandlerFactory, WeakEventHandlerFactory>();